MySQL Track at Kaleidoscope

 I am very excited that MySQL has its own track at Kaleidoscope.
 In addition, Ronald and I will be able to attend our very first event as Oracle ACE Directors – the Sundown Sessions are a Birds-of-a-Feather-type discussion, with the Oracle ACE Directors being the panelists and the community asking questions.
 Immediately after the Sundown Sessions is a “Meet the Oracle ACE” event, the only part of the conference officially sponsored by Oracle.

-7 comments on “MySQL Track at Kaleidoscope”
+7 Responses to “MySQL Track at Kaleidoscope”